- You are here:

 Wall to Wall Animals

-Chobe is justifiably rated as one of the premier game viewing parks in Africa.
-Although the rhino have been relocated to safer areas, everything else is here in abundance making it an ideal destination for the first time safari goer.
-I can’t list everything here but the herds of elephant and giraffe are exceptional and on my last drive into the park we were treated to lion, leopard, cheetah and wild dog all in the space of about 30 minutes.
+Chobe is justifiably rated as one of the premier game-viewing parks in Africa.
+Although the rhinos have been relocated to safer areas, everything else is here in abundance making it an ideal destination for the first time safari goer.
+I can’t list everything here, but the herds of elephant and giraffe are exceptional and on my last drive into the park we were treated to lion, leopard, cheetah and wild dog all in the space of about 30 minutes.

 Safari Tours to Chobe NP

-You Visit: Victoria Falls (Start), Chobe NP, Chobe River, Kasane (End)
+You Visit: Maun (Start), Central Kalahari GR, Okavango Delta, Chobe NP, Kasane (End)